hezatown

 Home

 Hi.
 I’m Heza.
-I’m a sad grad student in Hawaii.
+I live among citrus trees and flower fields.
 I want to post things on the internet, so I’ve made an old-timey blog.
-I like being in nature, cute outfits, fun adventures with friends, and snacks.
+I like native plants, being in nature, cute outfits, fun adventures with friends, and snacks.

 Comments or questions?
 Send them my way in an email!
 Interesting comments can get shared in a post (if it's okay with you).